Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 ‘By our records,” the shorter priest interrupted, his voice rising, ‘This lamp belongs to our congregation.
 It is sacred to our people.
 We had no idea the other congregation claimed this lamp as their own until very recently.
 We have come to you for a solution.
 You must decide.
 There are those in my congregation who feel that the only solution is to take what is ours.”
 Then he removed a sheath of yellowed papers from his satchel and declared, “Here is our proof of ownership for the lamp.”

 ‘And here is proof of our ownership.”
 The taller priest replied quickly, removing an envelope from beneath his vestments.
-In fact….” but the Commandant waved him off and motioned for Erna.
+In fact….” but the Commissioner waved him off and motioned for Erna.

 “Erna,” he said finally, “Place these documents in my briefcase by the door.
 Then lock the clasp.
 I have the key.”
 Then he turned to the two Priests and said, “I can see how critical it is to determine the true ownership of this sacred lamp.
 I don’t have the expertise to make this decision, but you must know, we have experts in Great Britain, world-renowned experts, who can properly determine precisely the true ownership of the lamp.
 Now that you have provided me with the evidence and the lamp, I believe we have everything we need.”

-Mr. Berndt hands settled on his lap, his eyes alert and bright.
+In the silence which followed, Mr. Berndt hands settled on his lap, his eyes alert and bright.
 Peter quietly cleared off the table.
 Sandi and I zipped up our parkas.
 “The lamp,” Mr. Berndt eyes rested on me.
 “You can take a look at the lamp if you wish.”
 He pointed towards the top corner of the bookcase.
-There, in a musty corner, acting as a bookend, was the lamp.
+There, in a musty corner, hanging from a chain, was the lamp.